As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 1. Size Matters (No Matter What They Tell You)

-Your stateroom is going to be your space for the duration of your cruise journey, so you don't want to make your choice of cabin based purely on price.
-You want the size of the space to feel as luxurious as it can, and kicking the corner of a bed every night of your trip will definitely take the luster off your cruise holiday.
+It is worth asking yourself how big you need your stateroom to be before you book it, as it is going to be your sanctum for the duration of your cruise journey.
+In my experience, it's best not to make your choice of cabin based purely on price.
+You want the size of the space to feel as luxurious as it can, and you certainly don't want to be kicking the corner of your bed every night... that will definitely take the shine off your cruise vacation!

 Check the Specs Before You Go